 3/2 Engineering Program

 The dual degree program in engineering consists of three years of study at Kalamazoo College followed by approximately two years at an approved school of engineering.
 While at Kalamazoo, students complete the language requirement, physical education requirement, and Shared Passages First-Year and Sophomore Seminar requirements, along with specific science and mathematics course work.
 Students in the 3/2 program are excused from the SIP.
 Students must have 28 units before leaving Kalamazoo College.
 They then transfer to an engineering program accredited by the Accreditation Board for Engineering and Technology (ABET).
 Upon completion of sufficient work at that institution to satisfy the remaining requirements for a Kalamazoo College degree, those credits are transferred back to Kalamazoo College and the Kalamazoo Bachelor of Arts degree is awarded.
-Students in the 3/2 program are required to meet the Shared Passages Senior Seminar requirement by working with the Director of the program at Kalamazoo College to identify a single capstone course at the approved school that reasonably fits the published Senior Seminar guidelines.
-Upon transfer of the credit for this course back to Kalamazoo College, the student will have completed the Senior Seminar requirement.
-When the remainder of the specified work for the student''s particular field of engineering has been completed, the Bachelor of Science in engineering is awarded from the engineering school.
+Students in the 3/2 program are required to meet the Shared Passages Senior Capstone requirement by working with the Director of the program at Kalamazoo College to identify a single capstone course at the approved school that reasonably fits the published Senior Capstone guidelines.
+Upon transfer of the credit for this course back to Kalamazoo College, the student will have completed the Senior Capstone requirement.
+When the remainder of the specified work for the student's particular field of engineering has been completed, the Bachelor of Science in engineering is awarded from the engineering school.

 The College currently has affiliate relationships for 3/2 engineering programs with The University of Michigan and Washington University in St. Louis, Missouri, but any ABET accredited program is acceptable for the 3/2 engineering program.
 The director of the 3/2 engineering program has information available on opportunities at other schools and the details of the transfer process.